0x80/mono-ts/README.md

   cmd-click on a type or function in your code), works out of the box, without the need for Typescript project references or generating `d.ts.map` files.

+There are also two disadvantages that I know of:

+- You can not publish the shared packages to NPM, as you do not expose them as Javascript.
-I have so far found one downside to this approach; if you use path aliases like `~/`, you will need to make sure every package has its own unique aliases.
+- If you use path aliases like `~/`, you will need to make sure every package has its own unique aliases.
 I chose to not aliases anymore for my shared packages, because those packages typically do not have a deeply nested folder structures anyway.

 This monorepo example uses the internal packages setup for `@mono/common` and `@mono/backend` and it is compatible with `isolate-package` for deploying to Firebase.

+If the disadvantages are deal-breakers, you can check out the v1 branch of this repository for a traditional setup that builds each package.

 ## Deploying to Firebase